togethercomputer/OpenChatKit/README.md

 # OpenChatKit

 OpenChatKit provides a powerful, open-source base to create both specialized and general purpose chatbots for various applications.
 The kit includes an instruction-tuned 20 billion parameter language model, a 6 billion parameter moderation model, and an extensible retrieval system for including up-to-date responses from custom repositories.
-It was trained on the OIG-43M training dataset, which was a collaboration between Together, LAION, and Ontocord.
+It was trained on the OIG-43M training dataset, which was a collaboration between [Together](https://www.together.xyz/), [LAION](https://laion.ai), and [Ontocord.ai](https://ontocord.ai).
 Much more than a model release, this is the beginning of an open source project.
 We are releasing a set of tools and processes for ongoing improvement with community contributions.

 In this repo, you'll find code for:
 - Training an OpenChatKit model